oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-on-pv/_index.md

 * Create a directory for the generated Kubernetes YAML files for this domain if it does not already exist.
 The pathname is `/<path to output-directory>/weblogic-domains/<domainUID>`.
 If the directory already exists, then its contents must be removed before using this script.
 * Create a Kubernetes Job that will start up a utility WebLogic Server container and run offline WLST scripts, or WebLogic Deploy Tool (WDT) scripts, to create the domain on the shared storage.
 * Run and wait for the job to finish.
-* Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
+* Create a Kubernetes domain resource YAML file, `domain.yaml`, in the directory that is created above.
 This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command:
 ```shell
 $ kubectl apply -f /<path to output-directory>/weblogic-domains/<domainUID>/domain.yaml
 ```